David-Odhiambo/alx-backend-javascript/0x00-ES6_basic/README.md

-ES6 is the current javascript version
+ES6 is the current javascript version.